bioinfologics/skm-tools/README.md

 # The concept of skip-mer

 Skip-mers are sequences of nucleotides taken in cycles of m every n for a total of k.
-The full description is on a manuscript submitted to biorxiv (link coming soon, you can search for it).
+The full description is in the biorXiv manuscript: [Skip-mers: increasing entropy and sensitivity to detect conserved genic regions with simple cyclic q-grams](http://www.biorxiv.org/content/early/2017/08/23/179960)

 It is actually a lot easier to show with a picture: